project-valhalla/main/README.md

 Although Valhalla is inspired by [Cube 2: Sauerbraten](http://sauerbraten.org) and numerous other ancient video games, it does not intend to blindly follow the path of other similar projects and attempt to create yet another *clone* of well-known old-school games, but rather it seeks to innovate the genre by proposing a simple but enjoyable shooter, experimenting with fresh concepts and combining old-school and modern elements to create something distinctive, leading to a modern interpretation of the classic arena gameplay.

-We strive to offer the majority of players a satisfying gaming experience by making sure Valhalla is always free and open source, collaborating with the community, focusing on the creation of a nice blend of classic and casual gameplay and trying to enhance the built-in map editor.
+We strive to offer the majority of players a satisfying gaming experience by making sure Valhalla is always free and open source, collaborating with the community, focusing on the creation of a nice blend of classic and casual gameplay and trying to enhance the built-in map editor based on the Cube Engine 2.

 Anyone can contribute features, assets and ideas to the project to help it develop.